HOW TO MAKE BERRY/GRAPE JUICE FOR JELLY

 HOW TO MAKE BERRY JUICE FOR JELLY

-Making berry juice for jelly is quite straightforward!
+Making berry/grape juice for jelly is quite straightforward!
 Here’s a basic method you can follow:

 1. Choose Your Berries: Select fresh, ripe berries of your choice (e.g., strawberries, raspberries, blueberries).
 Wash them thoroughly.